- Location: Nebraska

 Now that you’re going to be practicing for hours, you may want to consider buying yourself a car.
 Consider what kind of driving you’ll be doing and who you may need to transport.

 Used cars are a great economic option.
 However, you’ll want to get a Vehicle History Report before you buy.
-If you pay one fee, you’ll get a month or more of reports on all the used cars you look at.
 The report tells you whether the car has a clean title and was ever in an accident, so it saves you a lot of headaches.

 Once you have found the car you want, you’ll need to shop for car insurance.
 How much the insurance will be may determine whether or not you want to make the car purchase.